SupreethRao99/IOFresh/README.md

 ## Persona 2: Families
 IOFresh would be a great addition to people and families that like to entertain.
 The Air Freshener aspect of IOFresh provides a way to set the atmosphere for a gathering or a party by infusing the air with pleasant aromas.

+# Simulation
+You can try our arduino simulation on tinkercad.
+The link to our simulation can be found [here](https://www.tinkercad.com/things/bUrlJmCXl2o)

 # Contents Of the Repository:
    1) Board Schematic Made using Autodesk Eagle
    2) 3D modelled Images of IOFRESH made Using Fusion 360